ciena-blueplanet/ciena-devops/README.md

 #### #1

-An environment variable needs to be added to the TeamCity project configuration named `env.tc.slack.ui-platform.incoming.webhook` whose value is set to the url of the incoming webhook integration for the `#ui-platform` channel.
+An environment variable needs to be added to the TeamCity project configuration named `env.tc.slack.frost-foundation.incoming.webhook` whose value is set to the url of the incoming webhook integration for the `#frost-foundation` channel.

 #### #2